nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 ~~~
 {: .output}

-We change the status of a file from "Untracked" to "Tracked" by adding it to
+The first step in tracking a file in Git is to add it to the Git staging area.
-the Git repository.
-We have to do this just once for every file in our
-repository.
-Once we have added a file to our repository it's will always be
-tracked.

 ![The file lifecycle in git](../fig/git_add.png)
 Modified figure from git-scm.com

-We can tell Git to track a file using `git add`:
+In order to add a file to the Git staging area we use "git add":

 ~~~
 !git add metasearch_analysis.py
 ~~~
 {: .source}

-We check how this changed the way Git see our current project with the `git status` command once again:
+We check how this changed the way Git see our current project with the "git status" command once again:

 ~~~
 !git status